 - Shower – if you’ve been outside for an extended period of time, consider showering once you go indoors.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

-Seasonal allergies in Oklahoma City can bring some annoying symptoms with them, but they aren’t anything that a good air filtration system can’t take on.
+Seasonal allergies in Oklahoma City can bring some unpleasant symptoms with them, but they aren’t anything that a good air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration don’t cost a dime.
 If you have any questions on how best to take on your allergies, give Gordon's Service Experts a call at 405-432-2197 or schedule an appointment with us through our online scheduler.